Excel (band): First demos, Split Image and The Joke's on You (1985–1993)

 A few months later a new drummer joined Excel: Greg Saenz.
 Excel participated in the compilation Welcome to Venice (released by Suicidal Records) which includes three of their songs.
-In the next few months they recorded three demos:Sonic Decapitation in February 1985, Personal Onslaught June 9 and Refuse to Quit in January 1986.
+In the next few months they recorded three demos: Sonic Decapitation in February 1985, Personal Onslaught on June 9 and Refuse to Quit in January 1986.
 In 1987 they participated in the tape Thrasher Skate Rock 5: Born to Skate which included their song "Insecurity"; also recorded on their first studio album, Split Image (recorded by Suicidal Records and released by Caroline Records), released in July the same year.
-Excel had performed live in L.A. in recent years, but the June 16, 1987, they gave their first official concert in the Fender's Grand Ballroom of Long Beach, California, and a second time March 18, 1988, to promote their new album.
+Excel had performed live in Los Angeles frequently, but the June 16, 1987, they gave their first official concert at the Fender's Grand Ballroom of Long Beach, California, and a second time March 18, 1988, to promote their new album.
 Later that year, they edited their first single, a cover of the song "Message in a Bottle" originally released by The Police in the album Regatta de Blanc in September 1979.
-In early 1989, Excel recorded another single, "Blaze some Hate", to promote their second studio album: The Joke's on You, released June 20, 1989, by Caroline Records.
+In early 1989, Excel recorded another single, "Blaze Some Hate", to promote their second studio album: The Joke's on You, released June 20, 1989, by Caroline Records.
 In March, the band made a show at Chuck Landis' Country Club in Reseda, California and the Palasades Theater in San Diego (with the band B'LAST!).
 In November, Excel made their first tour, which was made in Netherlands in the cities of Sneek, Heemskerk, Eindhoven, Rotterdam, Goes and Den Bosch.

-On their return to United States, Excel played at The Palace in Hollywood, California, the Star Club in Ybor City, Florida, and Philadelphia during 1990.
+On their return to United States, Excel played at the Palace in Hollywood, the Star Club in Ybor City, Florida, and Philadelphia during 1990.
 Then Adam Siegel joined the ranks of Infectious Grooves to record the album The Plague That Makes Your Booty Move...It's the Infectious Grooves in 1991; he got back in 1992 to play at the Whisky a Go Go in Hollywood.
 A few months later they recorded their fifth demo: Third album demos; the songs of this demo were used later in the reissue of The Joke's on You.

-Also in 1991, Excel piqued interest in taking legal action against thrash metal band Metallica over the song "Enter Sandman", which they claim borrows heavily from Excel's song "Tapping into the Emotional Void", originally included on The Joke's on You LP, released in 1989, two years before the release of Metallica's Black Album (it was most eventually echoed by Megadeth frontman Dave Mustaine in a 2004 interview), but nothing moved forward due to improper legal counsel.
+Also in 1991, Excel piqued interest in taking legal action against heavy metal band Metallica over the song "Enter Sandman", which they claim borrows heavily from Excel's song "Tapping into the Emotional Void", originally included on The Joke's on You LP, released in 1989, two years before the release of Metallica's Black Album (it was most eventually echoed by Megadeth frontman Dave Mustaine in a 2004 interview), but nothing moved forward due to improper legal counsel.